Giovanni Battista Sidotti: Life

 Sidotti was born in Sicily, Italy, in 1668.
 While working as a priest, he heard stories of missionary martyrdom in Japan, and he decided to go there, which, under Japanese law, was illegal at the time.
 After gaining permission from Pope Clement XI to go to Japan, he made his way as far as Manila, but he couldn't find a ship willing to deliver a missionary to Japan, which had closed itself off from the world under the sakoku policy.

 Finally, he managed to find a ship willing to take him on board, and in September or October 1708, he landed on Yakushima.
 He was disguised as a samurai, but immediately stood out as a Westerner.
 He was captured and taken to Nagasaki soon thereafter.

 The next year, in 1709, he was taken to Edo and questioned directly by Japanese politician and Confucian scholar Arai Hakuseki.
 Hakuseki was impressed by Sidotti's demeanor and his level of scholarship, and developed a great deal of respect for him.
 The feeling was mutual, and Sidotti grew to trust Arai.
 Here, for the first time since the beginning of sakoku in the previous century, was a meeting between two great scholars from the civilizations of Japan and western Europe.
-Among other things, Sidotti explained to Hakuseki that, contrary to what the Japanese believed at that time, Western missionaries were not the vanguards of Western armies.
+Among other things, Sidotti told Hakuseki that, contrary to what the Japanese believed at that time, Western missionaries were not the vanguards of Western armies.

 Therefore, rejecting the common wisdom that it was best to torture Christians until they had abandoned their beliefs, Arai advised his superiors to follow three possible courses of action in dealing with foreigners.
 Optimally, they should be deported.
 If this was not possible, they should be imprisoned.
 Execution should be a last resort.